 3. It is the record of our service to the community.

 4. It helps to avoid repeating the mistakes of the past.

 5. It provides encouragement as we face the future.

-We are pleased to announce that the Metropolitan Historical Commission for the city of Nashville will erect a historical marker at the site of the Riverside Sanitarium and Hospital.
+We are pleased to announce that the Metropolitan Historical Commission for Nashville and Davidson County will erect a historical marker at the site of the Riverside Sanitarium and Hospital.
 All are invited to attend the ceremony!

 Please visit our page often for updates and announcements.